mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 	Kip looked out at the dark sea and the dark hint of red and infrared that lie above it.
 There was far more he could see now that his eyes adjusted, but the waves were still waves.
 Casra's face was the same expression he had come to expect from hae: calm, intelligent, and resolute.
 Whatever this plan was, he was certain thi had thought about it for many Ma'to.

-	He reviewed the plan and glanced again into the bag of earrings he had been tasked to carry, wondering if something this small could really make sound out of thin air.
+	He reviewed the plan and glanced again into the bag of listeners he had been tasked to carry, wondering if Casra could really rally a resistance with something so small.
 Linyu was carrying bread and firestarters, and Casra the kanosin antidote.
-If he had gotten a welcome such as this, Kip would likely have followed any plan thi had.
+If he had been given a welcome such as this, Kip would likely have followed any plan thi had.

 	"There, to the South," Linyu said.
 They immediately turned their heads and saw two silhouettes of boats and a huge crowd of people on each.
 Some swimmers were already flailing about in the water.